-However, India has undergone a dramatic (second) democratic upsurge over the last decades, with the economic empowerment of lower castes following the green revolution and their later integration into the high command of traditional parties and governmental agencies and/or the launching of new (regional) parties.
-The necessary byproduct of this development was unstable coalition governments at the center and in some states and a growing tendency to dispense patronage along caste lines.
-State governments became increasingly autonomous and other institutional veto players (the Supreme and the High Courts, the Election Commission and the president of India) grew to fill political voids.
+India has undergone a dramatic democratic upsurge since the 1990s, with the economic empowerment of lower castes following the Green Revolution.
+They have subsequently been integrated into higher levels of traditional party and government hierarchies, and have in some cases established new parties, sometimes with a regional focus.
+An inevitable byproduct of this development has been the emergence of unstable coalition governments at the national level and in some states, along with a growing tendency to employ patronage-based politics along caste lines.
+State governments became increasingly autonomous, and other institutional veto players – such as the Supreme Court and high courts, the Election Commission, and the president of India – came to fill political vacuums.

-India’s transformation to a full-fledged market economy is more recent.
-The country followed the path of import substituting and state-led industrialization for decades, leaving considerable space for private enterprises as junior partners of the state.
-A first, hesitant liberalization came into effect in 1985 and a market-friendly turnaround was propelled by a severe balance of payments crisis in 1990 – 1991.
-The reforms since the crisis have transformed India into a vibrant and dynamic market economy, even though some sectors are still closed to private enterprise and international investment.
-India’s new economy is driven by a considerable improvement in factor productivity, the rise of world-class enterprises and – recently – by a massive increase of the savings and investment rate.
-There remain, however, considerable reform deficits, most notably outdated labor regulations, a lack of sustained progress in privatization and the absorption of public resources by non-meritorious subsidies, wage and interest payments to the detriment of public investment in infrastructure and the improvement of health and education services.
+India’s transformation into a full-fledged market economy is more recent.
+The country followed the path of import substitution and state-led industrialization for decades, leaving considerable room for private enterprise serving as a junior partner to the state.
+An initial, hesitant liberalization took effect in 1985, and a severe balance-of-payments crisis in 1990 and 1991 propelled a market-friendly turnaround.
+The reforms have since transformed India into a vibrant, dynamic market economy.
+However, some sectors remain closed to private enterprise and international investment.
+India’s new economic structure has been driven by an improvement in factor productivity, the rise of world-class enterprises, and a massive increase in savings and investment.
+However, these dynamics should not overshadow the considerable remaining reform needs, most notably regarding outdated labor regulations, slow progress with privatization in some sectors, the absorption of public resources by non-meritorious subsidies, wage and interest payments to the detriment of public investment in infrastructure, and the inadequate improvement of health and education services.

-After 2004, when a minority government was backed from outside by leftist parties, hardly any progress could be made with regard to the more difficult “second-generation reforms”; however, a range of inclusive social policies were instituted (Education for All, National Rural Health Mission, National Rural Employment Guarantee Scheme, loan waiver for small- and medium-sized farmers), which aimed to make growth more inclusive.
-After the 2009 elections, the United Progressive Alliance government was nearly paralyzed in its reform efforts, due to its dependence on small coalition partners, and it was unable to convincingly address the increasingly pressing issue of corruption.
-Ultimately, the widespread dissatisfaction with the United Progressive Alliance (UPA) government and the hope for change and economic reforms led to the electoral defeat of the Congress in the 2014 general election and to a clear victory for the BJP.
+A range of inclusive social policies has been instituted, such as Education for All, the National Rural Health Mission, the National Rural Employment Guarantee Scheme, and general loan waivers for small and medium-sized farmers.
+In large part, these have been aimed at making growth more inclusive by supporting those who might be excluded from the economy’s dynamism.
+After the 2009 elections, the United Progressive Alliance (UPA) government was nearly paralyzed in its reform efforts because it depended on small coalition partners and could not convincingly address the increasingly pressing issue of corruption.
+Ultimately, widespread dissatisfaction with the UPA government and hopes for change and economic reforms led to the electoral defeat of the alliance’s leader, the Indian National Congress (INC) party, in the 2014 general election and to a clear victory for the BJP, paving the way for the present Indian political landscape.

 Monopoly on the use of force

-The vast majority of the Indian population accepts the Indian nation-state as legitimate.
-Only in remote areas where the state and its institutions are virtually absent is the legitimacy of the nation-state called into question.
-These areas are mainly those inhabited by tribal people and characterized by the presence of Naxalites in central India; and some remote areas in the northeast, which are inhabited by small ethnic groups and tribes and are also characterized by the presence of rebel organizations.
+The vast majority of Indian citizens accept the Indian nation-state as legitimate.
+Only in remote areas where state institutions are virtually absent does the legitimacy of the nation-state tend to be called into question.
+Examples of such parts of the country include areas inhabited by tribal people, strongholds of Naxalites in central India and some areas in the Northeast where militant groups are present.
+Likewise, in Kashmir, significant segments of the Muslim-majority population do not feel adequately represented by the Indian state.

 State identity